 No communication between display and power modules.
-The control system will revert to full automatic operation selecting the best energy source available with AC, GAS priority.
-The temperature setting will be maintained at the mid positions.
+The control system will revert to full automatic operation selecting the best energy source available with AC first and GAS being second priority.
+The temperature setting will be maintained at the mid position.
 The power module will continually attempt to reestablish operation of the display module.
-Test Cable, Upper LED display panel, Lower board, clean all grounds, and try a different DC power source.
-If problem still exist change lower control board.
+Test control cable between upper and lower control, control (on-off) panel and lower board, clean all grounds, and try a different DC power source.
+If problem still exists change lower control board.